Security Failure? Our Legal Take: 3 Injured in Campus Crossing Apartment Shooting, Statesboro

 Our Legal Take

-Apartment residents and guests have a right to feel safe and secure while on the premises.
-The Murray Law Firm questions the level of security provided to those at the apartment complex and whether this tragedy may have been prevented.
+Residents and guests of a community have a right to feel safe and secure while on the premises.
+The Murray Law Firm questions the level of security provided to those at the property and whether this shooting may have been prevented.

-• Was the apartment complex aware of any prior criminal activity on or near the property?
-If so, were additional security precautions implemented by the property owner or management to deter crime?
+• Have there been prior incidents of violence on or near property?
+If so, were any additional security precautions implemented by the property owner or management to deter crime?

 Based upon its long, extensive, and successful experience in handling negligent security cases against property owners in the State of Georgia, The Murray Law Firm suggests that photographs and a thorough, unbiased inspection of the property will need to be performed immediately, before any evidence may be repaired, damaged or destroyed.